-- 1) Children in, or previously in, the care of the Local Authority and have now been adopted (or became subject to a residence order or special guardianship order). - 2) Children with siblings in school at the time of entry (unless the sibling link is broken by the family moving more than two miles away from school) - 3) Health and special access reasons - 4) Nearness of the child's home address to the school, with those living nearer having higher priority.
+- 1) Children in, or previously in, the care of the Local Authority and have now been adopted (or became subject to a residence order or special guardianship order). - 2) Children with siblings in school at the time of entry (unless the sibling link is broken by the family moving more than two miles away from school) - 3) Health and special access reasons - 4) Children of School staff a child of a current member of staff of the school will be considered eligible for a place at the school.
+Admission authorities may give priority in their oversubscription criteria to children of staff in either or both of the following circumstances: - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - c)To apply under this criterion, the supplementary form (Appendix 3) must be completed and submitted, as noted on the form. - 5) Nearness of the child's home address to the school, with those living nearer having higher priority.